FreeCAD/FreeCAD-documentation/wiki/Rocket_NoseCone.md

 ## Usage

-1. There are several ways to invoke the command:
+1. There are several ways to invoke the command   *
     -   Press the **<img src="images/Rocket_NoseCone.svg" width=16px> [Nose Cone](Rocket_NoseCone.md)** button.
     -   Select the **Rocket → <img src="images/Rocket_NoseCone.svg" width=16px> Nose Cone** option from the menu.
     -   Double click on a Nose Cone object in the [Tree view](Tree_view.md).